adagate-io/adagate-api/README.md

 # ₳dagate-io
 Cardano API for real-time blockchain data either via REST Api or websockets.

+# Setup & Requirements
+You require running [cardano-db-sync](https://github.com/input-output-hk/cardano-db-sync) for the API to be able to retrieve data live from the blockchain.
+If you do not want to set up or maintain your own infrastructure, you will soon be able to use [adagate.io](https://adagate.io) services.

-# Run
+# Dependencies
-There is a execution script included named `run.sh` in root directory of the project.
-You must have access to a postgres database where cardano-db-sync is continously updating.
-Hence, you must adjust the script to point to your server in order to run the API.
+- Maven
+- Java >= 8

-# Config
+# Configuration
-You also need to provide a configuration file with the following format in order to define the database connection parameters.
+You may provide a configuration file in the following format in order to define the database connection parameters.
+It will also allow you to define how many worker verticles will be deployed to scale the API in regards to your needs.

 ```
 {